RealityHertz/Greenhouse-Project/Documentation/Signoffs/Lighting Control - Signoff.md

 The function of this subsystem is to have grow lights shine on the plants to help them in their growing process.
 There will be two sets of lights, one red and the other blue.
 The system will be controlled by an Arduino which is connected to the Programmable Logic Controller (PLC) subsystem to tell the lights when to turn on and off.
 - **Lighting Spectrum**

 	During a plant's growing process, shining different colored lights can help speed up their different phases.
-Typically, the two colors for optimal growth are red and blue, which have a wavelength of 400-500nm for blue light and 600-700nm for red light.[1]
-Blue light is best for the seed and budding phase of a plant's life red light is most beneficial during the bloom phase.[2]
+Typically, the two colors for optimal growth are red and blue, which have a wavelength of 400-500nm for blue light and 600-700nm for red light.
+[1] Blue light is best for the seed and budding phase of a plant's life red light is most beneficial during the bloom phase.[2]
 - **Light Intensity**

 	Most plants need between 200-400 µmol/m²/s of light intensity.
 These levels help to achieve optimal plant growth.
-To achieve this measure of success, the distance of the light from the plant will have to be adjusted based on their specific needs.[1]
+To achieve this measure of success, the distance of the light from the plant will have to be adjusted based on their specific needs.
+[1]
+- **Control**

+	The lights must be able to be controlled by the PLC to change after a certain period of time.
+This time must be adjustable in the code based on the type of plants that are being grown in the house at the time.
+Typically, this greenhouse grows ferns which will need 2 months of blue light followed by the red light for the remaining photosynthesis process.
+[3] The plants will also need these lights for 12 hours a day when the UV rays are not as prevalent.
+[4] This will also need to be controlled by the PLC to ensure the measures of success.

 ## **Buildable Schematic:**
 ![Lighting Control Schematic](https://github.com/RealityHertz/Greenhouse-Project/blob/main/Documentation/Images/CADLightingSubsystem.jpg)
 ## **Analysis:**